animatedmax/spring-data-geode/src/main/markdown/reference/bootstrap-annotations.md

 <div class="paragraph">

-See [Configuring {data-store-name} Applications with Spring](#bootstrap-annotation-config-geode-applications) for more details.
+See [Configuring GemFire Applications with Spring](#bootstrap-annotation-config-geode-applications) for more details.